MicrosoftDocs/visualstudio-docs.zh-tw/docs/vs-2015/modeling/walkthrough-creating-a-custom-directive-processor.md

             'These are the errors that occur during processing.
 The engine passes
             'the errors to the host, and the host can decide how to display them,
-            'for example the the host can display the errors in the UI
+            'for example the host can display the errors in the UI
             'or write them to a file.
             '---------------------------------------------------------------------
             Private errorsValue As CompilerErrorCollection